📄 Scan PDFs. ✍️ Transcribe handwriting. 🤖 Ask Claude anything. 🔒 Add a local pseudonymisation layer between your vault and the cloud.

 }

-Step 2 β Pull an Ollama model (optional, for full NER including names and organisations):
+Step 2 — Pull an Ollama model (recommended, for NER on names and organisations):

 ollama pull llama3